-The annual financial statements for the year ended December 31, 2019 have been prepared in accordance with French accounting rules in compliance with the principle of prudence and independence of exercises, and assuming the going concern.
+The annual financial statements for the year ended December 31, 2020 have been prepared in accordance with French accounting rules in compliance with the principle of prudence and independence of exercises.

 Since its incorporation, the Company has funded its activities through several equity financings, grants, conditional advances and Research Tax Credit.
-In 2019, the Company started to generate revenue from the sale of LUMEVOQTM (GS010) to the CHNO des Quinze-Vingts in Paris, since the National Drug Safety Agency (ANSM) granted a named patient Temporary Authorization for Use ("ATU nominative") for LUMEVOQTM.
-To date, the Company continues to actively prepare for the launch of LUMEVOQTM in Europe in 2021 and in the United States in 2022.
+Since the end of 2019, the Company started to generate revenue from the sale of LUMEVOQ® in France, since the French National Drug Safety Agency (ANSM) granted a named patient Temporary Authorization for Use (ATU nominative) for LUMEVOQ®.
+As announced on September 15, 2020, the Company has submitted the marketing authorization application for LUMEVOQ® to the European Medicines Agency (EMA) and expects a decision in Q4 2021.
+The Company also expects to submit the Biologics License Application (BLA) for LUMEVOQ® to the U.S. Food and